voxpupuli/beaker/README.markdown

 acceptance tests; it should have all the right prerequisite libraries, password-less SSH access for root, etc.

 There are a few additional options available in your configuration file.
-For each host, you can (optionally) have a "fission" section with the following (also optional) settings inside:
+Each host section can now use:

 - `vmname`: This is useful if the hostname of the VM doesn't match the name of the .VMX file on disk.
 The alias should be something fission can load.

+- `fission`: A new subsection for fission-specific options, currently limited to:

   - `snapshot`: This is useful if you'd like to use different snapshots for each host.
 The value should be a valid snapshot name for the VM.

 Example: